realm/SwiftLint/README.md

 # If true, SwiftLint will treat all warnings as errors.
 strict: false

+# If true, SwiftLint will treat all errors as warnings.
+lenient: false

 # The path to a baseline file, which will be used to filter out detected violations.
 baseline: Baseline.json